 Injuries are the leading cause of death among Americans ages 1 through 44 — whether from a motor vehicle crash, falling from a roof while cleaning gutters, a serious cut from a home project or intentional violence.
 When injuries involve uncontrolled bleeding, death can happen in mere minutes.

 Every second counts in a trauma situation.
 That's where you can help.
 The first step when encountering an injured person is to call 911.

-Stop the Bleed is an initiative that recognizes that a bystander like you, an "immediate responder," could be an injured person's only chance for survival — whether that person is a family member, friend or a stranger.
+STOP THE BLEED® is a national campaign of the U.S. Department of Defense.
+It recognizes that a bystander like you, an "immediate responder," could be an injured person's only chance for survival — whether that person is a family member, friend or a stranger.
 You can help control bleeding until first responders arrive and take over.

-What You Need to Do to Stop the Bleed
+What You Need to Do to Stop Uncontrolled Bleeding

 - Call 911 or tell someone to call 911 if you can't do it yourself.